Lip Lift – Los Angeles

 What is the difference between a lip lift and lip fillers?

-A lip lift is designed to remove skin from the upper lip with the primary goal being to shorten the height of the lip.
+Lip lifting is designed to remove skin from the upper lip with the primary goal being to shorten the height of the lip.
 As secondary effects, patients have more red lip show and more tooth show.

 Lip fillers are used to increase the volume of the red part of the lip.
 Lip fillers do not decrease the height of the lip and sometimes can decrease the amount of tooth show.